MechanicalOrange/cli/wallet_cli/README.md

 ## Usage
 Before using the wallet, update the .env file present in the wallet_cli directory with the account credentials of the testnet or mainnet that is needed.

-Note: the github repo will contain a .env file that contains a valid testnet account, however, this account will be removed once the testnet is upgraded or it cannot be used if there is not enough hbars in it.
+Note: the github repo contains a .env file that has a valid testnet account.

 The wallet can be tested with: